 With seven films already produced and another five under commission as of May 2022, we have been delighted with the response to our series of stories.
 We wanted each video to be innovative, attention grabbing and memorable whilst also invoking memories of ‘home’ and the associated comforts and through our collaboration with Signal, and our 12 local characters, we are honoured to be able to tell just some of the ‘Stories from our home.

-From Badenoch the Storylandsto Glenshee, or Ben Macdui to Loch Mallachie or Balmoral Castle to Ruthven Castle – each location has a rich history that’s worth sharing with visitors.
+From Badenoch the Storylandsto Glenshee, Ben Macdui to Loch Mallachie or Balmoral Castle to Ruthven Castle – each location has a rich history that’s worth sharing with visitors.

-The Characters of the Cairngorms campaign features in a variety of media forms; from individual short films for each character, a 4-part podcast series and blogs which shine a spotlight on the communities within the Cairngorms (such as Our People of the Land, Our Nature Community and Our Biking and Shinty Community and Our Winter Community)– highlighting the places they love, what makes them proud to call the Cairngorms home and making these communities come to life for visitors.
+The Characters of the Cairngorms campaign features in a variety of media forms.
+These include individual short films for each character, a four-part podcast series, and blogs which shine a spotlight on the communities within the Cairngorms (such as Our People of the Land, Our Nature Community and Our Biking and Shinty Community and Our Winter Community available on the VisitCairngorms website).
+These highlight the places they love and what makes them proud to call the Cairngorms home.
+The content brings these communities to life for visitors.

 Let’s hear from VisitCairngorm’s Jason Martin about the Year of Stories, and why you should get involved.